kinvolk/lokomotive/docs/how-to-guides/authentication-with-dex-gangway.md

 ## Introduction

-This guide provides installation steps to configure Dex and Gangway with GitHubto help you set up cluster authentication on a Lokomotive cluster.
+This guide provides installation steps to configure Dex and Gangway with GitHub authentication on a Lokomotive cluster.

 There are two categories of users in Kubernetes: service accounts and human users.
-The Kubernetes API manages service accounts, but not human users.The creation and management of human users and managing their authentication is outside the scope of Kubernetes.
+The Kubernetes API manages service accounts, but not human users.
+The creation and management of human users and managing their authentication is outside the scope of Kubernetes.

 Kubernetes supports several authentication strategies.
 A common strategy is to use external identity